MatthewYyf/catopia-smart-home/progress_template.md

 - Set up device/command structure for controlling components
 - Designed a 3D auger feeder for automatic food dispensing

+Garret
+-Video streaming and code
+-Servo motors for pan/tilt and code

 ## 10. Conclusion
 Brief reflection on current status, remaining challenges and plans.